hidelab/sharc-bcbio/Claire_bcbio_doc.md

 #$ -m bea
 #$ -M youremailaddress@whatever.something

-path/to/sratoolkit.2.8.2-1-centos_linux64/bin/prefetch.2.8.2 thing.sra thing2.sra thingn.sra
+path/to/sratoolkit.2.8.2-1-centos_linux64/bin/prefetch.2.8.2 thing.sra thing2.sra...thingN.sra

-path/to/sratoolkit.2.8.2-1-centos_linux64/bin/fastq-dump.2.8.2 --gzip thing.sra thing2.sra thingn.sra
+path/to/sratoolkit.2.8.2-1-centos_linux64/bin/fastq-dump.2.8.2 --gzip thing.sra thing2.sra...thingN.sra
 ```

 The first line downloads the sra files from NCBI, and the second line converts these to fastq and zips them in one go.
 Obviously edit this to the correct file name for the version you are using.

 **NB.1** It is particularly important to include "--gzip" if you will be using up a lot of space.
 Unzipped Fastq files can be very large and can fill you system's memory very quickly.
 These 73 sra files and 73 fastq.gz files took up 803GB of space in total.

 **NB.2** This step will take a really long time.
 Likely hours if not days depending on the number of files you have.
 Please bear that in mind when planning your experiment.
+If you are short on time, you can split these two processes apart and run the files in batches.

 ## Setting up bcbio
 Bcbio will need to be installed on your system.
 At the University of Sheffield this is already installed so don't try and install anything.
 If you are working on Iceberg you will need to load the bcbio module using `module load apps/gcc/5.2/bcbio/0.9.6a`.
 If you are using sharc then my example below should work.
 For non-University of Sheffielders talk to your Research Software Engineering group and ask their advice.